Detection of astrophysical gravitational wave sources by TianQin and LISA: Extreme mass ratio inspirals

 \textit{Spin of the central BH}: \fref{fig:emri_ds} shows the detection accuracy for the magnitude of the spin of the MBH.
 For the three detection scenarios and all spin magnitudes considered, the error and the SNR change very little, the oscillation most likely being a result of inaccuracies in the waveform.
 TianQin alone, LISA alone as well as the joint detection will have errors of the order of $10^{-4}$.
-However, LISA and the joint detection have a SNR between 60 and 70, increasing with an increasing spin, while TianQin only will have a SNR of around 20, again slightly increasing with the spin.
+However, LISA and the joint detection have a SNR between 60 and 70, increasing with an increasing spin because of its increasing effect on the orbit of the SBH, while TianQin only will have a SNR of around 20, again slightly increasing with the spin.
 Therefore, the error in TianQin is around three times the error in the two other detection scenarios.